Expand the category you’re interested in to read the installation instructions.

 2. Base Panel Preparation

 Use 25 mm MFP panels for the system base.
 Create an L-shaped structure with vertical panels (205–215 mm) and horizontal panels (215 mm or calculated via calculator).
 Join panels with an overlap, secure with screws after levelling, and fix to pre-cut rafters with screws.
 Reinforce with flat brackets every 1500 mm.
+To prevent snow damage to the fascia, ensure the roof extends above its top edge.
+Install snow guards.

 3. Downpipe Outlet Preparation